-We analyzed data extracted from CDC's Foodborne Disease Outbreak Surveillance System (FDOSS)^{5,6} (www.cdc.gov/foodsafety/fdoss) on outbreaks that were confirmed or suspected to be caused by the four priority pathogens from 1998 through 2018.
-We excluded outbreaks that met one or more of the following conditions: occurred in a U.S. territory; had no identified food vehicle or contaminated ingredient; were caused by more than one pathogen (including pathogens not included in this report); were caused by both E. coli 0157 and another E. coli serogroup; or were caused by both Salmonella serotype Enteritidis and another Salmonella serotype.
-We included outbreaks caused by multiple serotypes of Salmonella if none were Enteritidis and outbreaks caused by multiple species of Campylobacter; the inclusion of these outbreaks represents a change from the methods in previous reports.
+We analyzed data extracted on March 4, 2021 from CDC's Foodborne Disease Outbreak Surveillance System (FDOSS)^{5,6} (www.cdc.gov/foodsafety/fdoss) on finalized reports of outbreaks confirmed or suspected to be caused by the four priority pathogens in which the first illness onset occurred from 1998 through 2019.
+We excluded outbreaks that met one or more of the following conditions: occurred in a U.S. territory; had no identified food vehicle or contaminated ingredient; were caused by more than one pathogen (including pathogens not included in this report).
+We excluded outbreaks that were caused by both Salmonella serotype Enteritidis and another Salmonella serotype because we modeled Enteritidis and non-Enteritidis outbreaks separately.
+Similarly, because this analysis does not include non-O157 STECs, we excluded outbreaks caused by both E. coli O157 and another E. coli serogroup.3 We included outbreaks caused by multiple serotypes of Salmonella if none were Enteritidis, and outbreaks caused by multiple species of Campylobacter.